lindseydrumm/SwimFeed/README.md

 ```

 ---

-## Deployment

-The deployed application is available at: https://swimlive.onrender.com/

 *Note: The free-tier server spins down after 15 minutes of inactivity.
 Initial visits may take 1–5 minutes to load.*